 If it's water sports that you're into, then there are plenty of Marine Activity Centres in and around Liverpool that you can visit.
 Head over to the Liverpool Watersports Centre to try canoeing, or have a go at windsurfing at Crosby Lakeside Adventure Centre.

 Liverpool city centre is full of shops with all the high street names available.

-The 42-acre Liverpool One development provides a stunning shopping complex in the heart of the city with 40 individually designed buildings and over 1.6 million square feet of shopping.
+The 42-acre Liverpool One development provides a stunning shopping complex in the heart of the city with over 40 individually designed buildings and over 1.6 million square feet of shopping - over 100 shops.

 Liverpool is also home to a wide variety of independent stores, with the famous Bold Street home to a selection of shops to suit all tastes, from vintage clothing to unique home furnishings.